 Step 5: Calculate the required exposure time and detector readout parameters using the Exposure Time Calculator (ETC)

-Main article: JWST Moving Targets in ETC
+Main article: Moving Target ETC Instructions

 Please see the Step-by-Step ETC Guide for NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids article to continue with the tutorial.